-Canon 200D versus Sony RX100
+Canon 200D vs Sony RX100

 The Canon EOS 200D (called Canon SL2 in some regions) and the Sony Cyber-shot DSC-RX100 are two digital cameras that were officially introduced, respectively, in June 2017 and June 2012.
 The 200D is a DSLR, while the RX100 is a fixed lens compact.
 The cameras are based on an APS-C (200D) and an one-inch (RX100) sensor.
-The Canon has a resolution of 24 megapixel, whereas the Sony provides 20 MP.
+The Canon has a resolution of 24 megapixels, whereas the Sony provides 20 MP.